x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy-2019/deploy-new-installations/deploy-new-installations.md

 localization_priority: Critical
 ms.collection: Strat_EX_Admin
 ms.assetid:
-description: "Summary: Overview of Exchange installation options."
+description: "Summary: A list of topics that explain how to install Exchange 2016 in various scenarios."
 ---

 # Deploy new installations of Exchange 2019

- **Summary**: Overview of Exchange installation options.
+ **Summary**: A list of topics that explain how to install Exchange 2016 in various scenarios.

 Before you begin your installation of Exchange Server 2019, see [Planning and deployment](../../plan-and-deploy-2019/plan-and-deploy-2019.md) for important planning information, and information about system requirements and prerequisites.